 All the study rooms are booked or full.
 What are the other options available within the library?

 During peak periods when study rooms are fully booked, we encourage you to use other areas in the Library.
 For quiet study, there are workspaces on the 2nd, 3rd, and 4th floors.
 As well, the Quiet Reading Room on the Main Level is a designated quiet space.
 For group project work, feel free to use the tables on the Main Floor.
-Remember, you will need to keep 2 meters apart or 1 meter apart if you wear a mask.

 Please respect others who are also using the study rooms by keeping the noise to a minimum and by placing your garbage in containers provided in the public areas.